jklebes/cellshapefft/README.md

 are robust.
 Perspectives include in vitro tissues, non-biological cellular patterns such as foams, and xyz stacks.

-This fork contains further developments by @cjwlab , Original code by Durande (2017)
+This fork contains further developments by @cjwlab:

+Original code by Durande (2017)

 Further modification by Guillermo Serrano Najera (2019)
-     > Converted into a class for convenience
+* Converted into a class for convenience
-     > Plotting functions modified to be faster with very large images
+* Plotting functions modified to be faster with very large images
-     > Parallelization def_analysis and plotting
+* Parallelization def_analysis and plotting
-     > Array multiplication (.*) for masking (much faster than original)
+* Array multiplication (.*) for masking (much faster than original)

 Modifications Jason Klebes (2022)
+* Developments specific to our DSLM experiments: attempts to suppress scan stripe noise, which biases the anisotropy calculation.
-     > splitting off some functions (perdecomp) for re-use.
+* splitting off some functions (perdecomp) for re-use.
-     > Should work as installed from github with sister projects (+utilities).
+* Should work as installed from github with sister projects (+utilities).
-     > notebooks, new GUI app for calibrating
+* notebooks, new GUI app for calibrating

-    Code to analyse the cell deformation on large images with Fourier transform.
-This code generates maps of cell deformation based on the computation of the inertia matrix on Fourier transforms of subimages.

 ## Getting Started